 The fluid enters through the pump suction nozzle (Fig. 5) at the center of the impeller.
 Rotating Impeller imparts energy and the fluid gets accelerated till the impeller edge.
-Finally, it drains into the pump casing where the liquid is slowed down due to the gradual increasing section.
+Finally, it drains into the pump casing where the liquid is slowed down due to the gradually increasing section.
 The kinetic energy of the fluid is converted into pressure energy.

 Normally, There are four stages of a centrifugal pump operation.